erikologic/gilded-rose-ruby/README.md

 As an host,
 So to know the valuability of a product,
 I want to give a quality value to each item

+As an host,
+So to keep my inventory up to date,
+I want to lower the selling days values at the end of each day.

+As an host,
+So to keep my inventory up to date,
+I want to lower the quality values at the end of each day.
 CRITERIA:
 Quality value cannot be negative
 Quality value cannot be more than 50

-As an host,
-So to keep my inventory up to date,
-I want to lower the quality and selling days values at the end of each day.
-CRITERIA:
 Quality value degrades twice as faster after sell date

 As an host,